-With nearly two hundred and fifty projects completed to date, many for private individuals, PEACOCK DESIGN has a wealth of experience.
+With nearly two hundred and eighty projects completed to date, many for private individuals, PEACOCK DESIGN has a wealth of experience.

 The smallest garden project to date being planting plans for seven stone troughs with the largest, the redesign of the grounds around a substantial house in the country